I am a mom of 3 who is currently hiding in the closet reading true crime stories.

-On Christmas Eve 2002, at around 5:30 PM, emergency services recieved a missing persons report.
-Ron Grantski, Laci Petersons stepfather, became concerned when the pretty and petite former substitute teacher failed to return home from walking her dog in East Laloma Park in the small town of Modesto, California.
+On Christmas Eve 2002, at around 5:30 PM, emergency services received a missing persons report.
+Ron Grantski, Laci Peterson's stepfather, became concerned when the pretty and petite former substitute teacher failed to return home from walking her dog in East Laloma Park in the small town of Modesto, California.
 Laci was almost eight months pregnant with a baby boy already named Connor.

-When Laci's husband Scott returned home from his fishing trip around 5 PM, he found an oddly quiet house.
-Laci was usually always doing something; cooking, cleaning, or talking incessantly.
+When Laci's husband, Scott, returned home from his fishing trip around 5 PM, he found an oddly quiet house.
+Laci was usually always doing something—cooking, cleaning, or talking incessantly.
 She earned the nickname Jabber Jaws for a reason.
-Despite her car being in the driveway, Scott said he just thought that Laci had went to her mother's house.
+Despite her car being in the driveway, Scott said he just thought that Laci had gone to her mother's house.
 He ate some pizza, changed his clothes, and started a load of laundry, all before calling Laci's mother, Sharon Rocha, to see if Laci was there.
 Sharon said no, and Scott replied that Laci was missing.

 Who Is Amber?

 With all of the media coverage, it was only a matter of time before Amber found out that Scott was not only married, but his wife was pregnant and had gone missing.
-At the end of December, a friend showed Amber an article about Laci's disappearance, and after confirming her Scott was one and the same, Amber called Modesto PD.
+At the end of December, a friend showed Amber an article about Laci's disappearance, and after confirming that her Scott was one and the same, Amber called Modesto PD.
 After the news got wind of the affair, she decided to do a press conference confirming that she had been in a relationship with Scott.
-Upon hearing this, the Rocha's turned their backs on Scott and believed he was responsible for the mother to be's disappearance.
+Upon hearing this, the Rochas turned their backs on Scott and believed he was responsible for the mother-to-be's disappearance.

-On April 13, 2003, a full term baby boy washed on on the rocky shoreline of San Fransico Bay.
+On April 13, 2003, a full-term baby boy washed on on the rocky shoreline of San Francisco Bay.
 The following day, a badly decomposed body of an adult female washed up about a mile away from where the baby had been recovered.
 She was still clad in a maternity bra.
 She was also missing her head, arms, and legs.
 It would take time to confirm if the remains found were those of Laci and baby Connor.

-Once handcuffed in the back of the car and informed of the confirmed identies of the bodies, Scott cried one tear and ate a cheeseburger, fries, and had a milkshake.
+Once handcuffed in the back of the car and informed of the confirmed identities of the bodies, Scott cried one tear and ate a cheeseburger, fries, and a milkshake.

-On November 12, 2004, Scott was convicted of first degree murder for the murder of Laci, and second degree for baby Connor.
+On November 12, 2004, Scott was convicted of first-degree murder for the murder of Laci and second-degree murder for baby Connor.
 On March 16, 2005, Judge Delucchi followed the jury's recommendation and sentenced him to death.
 Scott Peterson is currently on death row awaiting execution.